-Experts: Landowners in path of power line project have rights
+Experts: Landowners in path of power line project should know rights

 Southern York County landowners who attended an informational meeting Thursday, Aug.
 24, said they are prepared for a door knock if or when Transource Energy officials decide to step onto their property.